ga-wdi-lessons/react-native-intro/Readme.md

 import ContactsData from './contactsData'
 ```

-Great, now that we have those pieces in place, let's define our `ContactList` component which we will use to render a `ListView` and which will recieve the correct data as props.
+Great, now that we have those pieces in place, let's define our `ContactList` component which we will use to render a `ListView` and which will receive the correct data as props.

 ### `ContactList` Component

-Let's put our new component defintion after our imports, and before our `ContactApp` component definition:
+Let's put our new component definition after our imports, and before our `ContactApp` component definition:

 ```jsx
 // ContactList component